Dr Louise-Jayne Edwards known as Louise

-Louise has more than sixteen years experience of working in academia and for ten years was the Welsh Government funded ‘University Enterprise Champion’ teaching and supporting entrepreneurship and to date has managed and mentored more than 80 graduate start up companies and has experience in teaching the following modules:
+Louise has more than eighteen years experience of working in academia and for ten years was the Welsh Government funded ‘University Enterprise Champion’ teaching and supporting entrepreneurship and to date has managed and mentored more than 80 graduate start up companies and has experience in teaching the following modules:

 • Managing Business Growth and Sustainability

 • Starting a New Enterprise